 Making our website more accessible.

 New regulations came into force for public sector bodies on 23 September 2018.
 To meet these new regulations, we must make our website more accessible and provide information for users that explains how accessible it is.
-The deadline for these changes is September 2020.

 What does web accessibility mean?